 New Mexico Trout Fishing

-Caballo Lake, Eagle Nest Lake, El Vado Lake Heron Lake and Navajo Lake are some of the larger lakes in the state with a population of trout.
+Abiquiu Reservoir, Caballo Lake, Eagle Nest Lake, El Vado Lake, Heron Lake, Navajo Lake, Springer Lake, and Stone Lake are some of the larger lakes in the state with a population of trout.
 In addition, some smaller lakes and rivers may also contain trout.
 Several lakes in the state offer ice fishing for trout.

 Visit the New Mexico Game & Fish website for information regarding trout stocking in New Mexico.

 Watch trout fishing videos to see trout anglers in action.

 The 5 primary trouts are the rainbow, brook, brown, cutthroat and lake trout.
 Browns are considered the most difficult to catch and brookies are the easiest.
 Pure cold water is key to survival of the trouts.

 The habits of trout.